gvenit/kan-fpga/vitis/readme.md

 - [x] add contract to `kan_dma_disable_irq`
 - [x] maybe seperate the dma interrupt attachment from the initialization because there is too much overhead in every layer call
 - [x] make banks to channels
-- [ ] add contract to interrupt callback and maybe better contracts in the interrupt library
+- [ ] add contract to interrupt callback and maybe better contracts in the interrupt library and to the new kan_control.h functions
 - [ ] write somewhere in a contract that pl2ps interrupt triggers with the status register (27) change but not with reset and valid fields.
-- [ ] null interrupt register (26) jic
+- [x] null interrupt register (26) jic
-- [ ] create a state getter function based on the one from gvenit
+- [x] create a state getter function based on the one from gvenit
 - [ ] weight loaded ack should be after the dma rx initiation
-- [ ] do operation start ffs
+- [x] do operation start ffs

 <br>